Discipline: Civil engineering & infrastructure, Electromechanics, Port, river & hydraulic engineering

 Renovation of the old lock

-The Royers lock is an important entrance for the inland shipping and is one of the most used locks in Antwerp.
-The expansion will allow the large inland vessels to sail directly inland.
-The construction of a new lock is not an everyday project in Belgium, especially not of this size.
-Because of its +30 years of experience in hydraulic engineering projects, SBE is very enthusiastic to be participating in this project.
+The Royers Lock is one of the most frequently used locks in Antwerp.
+It is a major gateway for inland navigation that connects the Scheldt with the Albert Canal.
+With the expansion, large inland vessels will be able to sail directly inland.
+The construction of a new lock in itself, and certainly one of this magnitude, is not an average project in Belgium.
+Considering we have more than 30 years of experience with SBE in hydraulic engineering projects, we are very excited to work on this project.

-The construction site will be dug into the embankment, with special attention being paid to the protected lock keeper’s house in the middle of this embankment.
-In addition, 2 machine buildings will be provided, 1 central technical building and 4 kiosks for the operation of the bypass drains.
+The construction pit will be excavated in a slope, with special attention paid to the protected lockkeeper’s house that is located in the middle of this slope.
+There will also be two machine buildings, one central technical building and four kiosks for operating the lock culverts.

-As the lock is being extended in the direction of the Schelde, the access channel also needs to be redesigned, including new guide work, adapted protection for the banks, dyke works and signage.
+Since the lock will be extended towards the Scheldt, the access channel will also have to be redesigned, including new guide works, an adapted bank protection and dike works and Sigma barriers.

 All disciplines in one 3D BIM model